 Most sellers know that Black Friday and Cyber Monday are two of the biggest selling days of the year, but how about Amazon Prime Day?
 In 2018, it was the largest single sales day in Amazon’s history.
-Amazon hasn’t confirmed when Amazon Prime Day 2019 will be but judging by previous years and this leaked email, it’s likely to start at noon on Monday 15 July with deals continuing into Tuesday 16 July.
+Amazon has confirmed that Amazon Prime Day 2019 will start at midnight on Monday 15 July with deals continuing into Tuesday 16 July.

 Now, is a good time to get prepared and reprice some of your inventory.
 With an increase in traffic (consumers) on Amazon Prime Day and the days preceding it, this is a great opportunity for you to grab some sales so be sure you reprice your items competitively to maximise your profits.